Enrolling in Medicare? Beware of These Common Mistakes!

 The Right Time for Medicare Enrollment

 Enrolling in Medicare at the right time is crucial to ensure you have healthcare coverage when needed and avoid potential penalties.
-Medicare offers several enrollment periods, each with its own specific time frame and coverage start date12.
+Medicare offers several enrollment periods, each with its own specific time frame and coverage start date.

 Initial Enrollment Period (IEP)